Welcome to HTI Consultancy,

 Do you have a different question regarding your health technology?
 Reach out to find out what is needed to answer your questions.

-Another client tested in a study whether their digital health innovation would improve the health condition of cancer survivors.
-In addition to clinical effectiveness, data on healthcare resource consumption such as specialist & GP visits, medicine use, and care provided by the government and family, was collected.
-Estimating the difference in costs between the innovation and the current care on population level, informed the client on the next steps of reimbursement & their investment strategy.
+In a clinical trial, a client tested the impact of their digital health innovation on the health condition of cancer survivors.
+In addition to clinical effectiveness, data on healthcare resource consumption, such as specialist & GP visits, medicine use and care provided, was collected.
+Estimating the difference in costs between the innovation and the current care on population level, informed the client on the next steps of reimbursement and their investment strategy.

 A client was interested in the monetary value of their health innovation for ulcerative colitis compared to the current treatments.
 Since they were early in the development, the clinical pathway of three different patient populations could be modelled.
 Based on the early cost-effectiveness analysis, the client could be informed on the population(s) with the highest monetary value to guide their next steps in the product development.